yemimahq/finalproject/README.md

 # 💼 Clinical Data Warehouse UI – Final Project (HI 741)

 This Python-based desktop application supports the management of patient records and clinical notes using a simple Tkinter interface.
-Built with a soft **pink UI theme** for visual clarity and comfort, the program enables role-based access to patient data, allowing different users to interact with the system according to their permissions.
+Built with a light pink UI for visual clarity and comfort, the program enables role-based access to patient data, allowing different users to interact with the system according to their permissions.

 ---